egrivel/pbp/documentation/getting-started.md

 element should be empty (any content will be overwritten by PBP) and must have the exact desired size.

+You are responsible for sizing and positioning the container element.
+PBP will recognize when the container element gets resized, e.g. when someone changes the browser window, and will update the content displayed inside the container accordingly.

 ### Content Element

-The content element should be styled with a `display: hide` style so it does not affect the page layout.
+The content element should be styled with a `display: hide` style so it does not affect the page layout when the page initially loads.
 PBP will take all the child elements from the content and move them over to the container.

 ### Identifying Position